MichaelCurrin/coding-blog/_posts/2020-08-14-what-is-a-makefile.md

 A Makefile comes from a C progamming origin for compile C files in to binaries.
 You’ll still see it in modern C programs.
 If you ever used a Rakefile or NPM scripts, its a lot like that.

 You need the `make` command installed.
-This comes by default on my Linux installs and work Mac.
+This comes by default when I use Linux and Mac systems.

-In a project root where a `Makefile` exists, run `make` and a `TARGET` (a command defined in Makefile).
+In a project root you need a `Makefile` to exist.
+For Windows, this will be `make.bat` and has different syntax.

+Run `make` and a `TARGET` (a command defined in Makefile).

 ## Make and Jekyll